alchemydc/musemeter/memory-bank/activeContext.md

 ## Next Steps

+- Add some detail about the type of event (eg sports vs music etc) in the event list
 - Allow the user to specify which region and radius to search for events in.
 Presently this is hard coded as an env variable.
 - Implemented first stab at city and state search functionality. (work in progress)
 - Investigate whether the radius parameter to the Ticketmaster API is being honored.